WinVector/wrapr/extras/MacrosInR.md

 iris %>% group_by(.data[[!!sym(x)]]) %>% summarize(n = n())
 ```

-    ## Must subset the data pronoun with a string
+    ## Error: Must subset the data pronoun with a string

 </small>